samuel-pratt/ufc-api/README.md

 # UFC API

-Used for a MacOS menu bar app that shows current ufc data
+To be used for a MacOS menu bar app that shows current ufc data.

+Currently scrapes rankings, upcoming events is next.